-The Organization follows the deferral method of accounting for contributions.
+The Organization follows the deferral method of accounting for contributions, fundraising events revenue and sponsorships.
 Restricted contributions are recognized as revenue in the period in which the related expenditures are incurred.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Unrestricted contributions, fundraising events revenue and sponsorships are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.